-Creative tourism is a relatively young and dynamic field of tourism research and practice, generally defined as a type of tourism that offers travellers the opportunity to develop their creative skills and potential through active participation in creative experiences which are characteristic of the place where they are offered (Richards & Raymond, 2000; Duxbury and Richards, 2019a).
+Creative tourism is a relatively young and dynamic field of tourism research and practice, generally defined as a type of tourism that offers travelers the opportunity to develop their creative skills and potential through active participation in creative experiences which are characteristic of the place where they are offered (Duxbury & Richards, 2019a; Richards & Raymond, 2000).
 It is a niche tourism area that emerged both as a development of cultural tourism and in opposition to the emergence of mass cultural tourism; its activities commonly incorporate four dimensions: active participation, creative self-expression, learning, and community engagement (Bakas, Duxbury, & Castro, 2018).
-Creative tourism responds to contemporary motivations of travellers seeking meaningful and transformative experiences, and to be actively involved in the 'everyday culture' of the place that they visit through interactive experiences that are connected to that place (Richards, 2018).
+Creative tourism responds to the contemporary motivations of travelers seeking meaningful and transformative experiences, and to be actively involved in the 'everyday culture' of the place that they visit through interactive experiences that are connected to that place (Richards, 2018).